-13. Ph.D.
+14. Ph.D.
 Dissertation preparation and defense (Direct): This process addresses outcomes 1, 2, 3, 4, 5, and 7.
-Assessment and analysis will begin on May 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.